Available in Classic and VPC

 The following is the process of an action called "hello" in the console, using the code written above.

-When writing code, there are cases where dependency files need to be packaged along with one action file.
-In such cases, related files can be compressed in a file, packaged, and an action can be created using the compressed file.
+When writing codes, you may need to package dependency files along with one action file.
+In this case, you can compress related files into one file for packaging and create an action using the compressed file.

-The main function that works as the entry point for executing actions, like the main(args) function used as the default value, must be defined in the index.php file.
+The main function that serves as the entry point when running the action, like the default main(args) function, must be defined in the index.php file.

-For example, if you'd like to create an action by packaging together with the helper.php file where functions used by the main action are written, use the following command to compress the action-related files to helloPHP.zip.
+For example, to create an action by packaging together with the helper.py file where functions used by the main action are written, use the following command to compress the action-related files to helloPHP.zip.

 zip -r helloPHP.zip index.php hello.php